PrototypeZone/hardware-project-alcantaraMinam1260/hardware/ceng317report.md

 ### 2.2 PCB design and soldering

-Use KiCad
+1) Use KiCad

-Launch KiCad and Start with default Settings
+2) Launch KiCad and Start with default Settings

-Download the below files:
+3) Download the below files:

 Project File - https://github.com/PrototypeZone/hardware-project-alcantaraMinam1260/blob/main/hardware/pcb/MiNamAlcantaraKiCad.kicad_pro

 Schematic File - https://github.com/PrototypeZone/hardware-project-alcantaraMinam1260/blob/main/hardware/pcb/MiNamAlcantaraKiCad.kicad_sch

 PCB File - https://github.com/PrototypeZone/hardware-project-alcantaraMinam1260/blob/main/hardware/pcb/MiNamAlcantaraKiCad.kicad_pcb

+4) Use KiCad to open the Project File

+5) Edit the text of my name, and replace it with yours, and the date to the current date

+6) Save Project As with your name and date

+7) Save it to a zip file

+8) Print

 ### 2.3 Case design and assembly